abiola1864/FLS301/README.md

-# FLS301
+## FLS301 GitHub Repository
-This is the github page of the FREE LEARNING SERIES (FLS) 301, where you will find the class codes, agenda, tables and some datasets.
+Welcome to the GitHub page for learning R as part of the Free Learning Series (FLS) 301.
+Here, you'll discover class codes, agendas, tables, and datasets to enhance your learning experience.